Debt – What does it mean?

 If you have a problem with debt, it’s important not to panic but don’t ignore it either – it won’t go away and debts never get better if you ignore them, they usually get much worse.

 You can complete the debt pack below, print it off, fill it in and then return it to the Advice Service by emailing it to email@example.com.
-Once you have done this you can book a telephone appointment.
+Once you have done this we will contact you to book a telephone appointment.
 By completing the form and providing all of the supporting documents before your appointment, the adviser will have an opportunity to look at it beforehand and you will make best use of your appointment.

 If you would prefer to speak to someone you can email firstname.lastname@example.org in confidence.
 We are impartial and here to advise in your best interests.